gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC1/OperatorsSZ.md

 #### Examples:
 ```
-list&lt;geometry> var0 <- skeletonize(self); // var0 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
+list<geometry> var0 <- skeletonize(self); // var0 equals the list of geometries corresponding to the skeleton of the geometry of the agent applying the operator.
 ```